Zeutschler/tinyolap/README.md

 business logic in just a few minutes our hours.
 Unfortunately, these products have grown up to complex and expensive client-server database technologies, all striving for the ultimate performance on mass data processing and high number of concurrent users - there is no light-weight and in-expensive MOLAP database anymore.
-Maybe TinyOlap can bring us back this light-weight experience, at least it'"'s free.
+Maybe, TinyOlap can bring back this light-weight experience, at least TinyOlap is free.

 In contrast, TinyOlap is intended to stay **free, simple and focussed** on client-side planning, budgeting, calculations and analysis purposes.
 TinyOlap provides sub-second